aptech/docs/docs/insertcols.rst

     :param new_cols: The new columns to insert into *X*.
     :type new_cols: Scalar, string or vector

-    :return X_expand: equal to input *X* with the new columns added after the position indicated by
+    :return X_expand: Equal to input *X* with the new columns added after the position indicated by
         input *idx*.

-    :rtype x_expand: matrix, dataframe
+    :rtype X_expand: Matrix or dataframe

 Examples
 ----------------